 Throughout the 1990’s and into the early 2000’s the changes to the EJ series normally aspirated engines had been limited.
 How all the systems worked remained very similar, and variations between the engines to suit which car model they were for were minimal.
 At around the same time as ‘drive by wire’ engine management was introduced, Subaru started making some more significant mechanical changes, such as:

-• Changes to throttle body location.
-As well as all of the throttle bodies being different sizes on the CAN bus engines because they are all ‘drive by wire’, Subaru started using multiple different throttle body locations on different engine models.
+- Changes to throttle body location – As well as all of the throttle bodies being different sizes on the CAN bus engines because they are all ‘drive by wire’, Subaru started using multiple different throttle body locations on different engine models.
 All of the cable throttle models had used the same throttle body size in the same location, and while not ideal for VW conversions (hence the need for throttle body reversers in bay and Beetles), this was OK, as it could be made to work in all VW applications.
 With the ‘drive by wire’ models, Subaru moved the engines down slightly in the body at some point, and used up the space they’d made above the engines with taller inlet manifolds, some of which also had their throttle bodies pointing slightly more upwards in a way which is not helpful for VW conversions at all.
 Other models tilted the throttle body downwards to near horizontal, but also moved it a long way towards flywheel end of the engine by having a long ‘neck’ on the inlet manifold.
 This version is not really viable in any VW conversion unless you don’t mind hacking the bodywork around to make space, as there is not enough room to get an induction hose onto the throttle body in its standard location, or to add an elbow between the throttle body and manifold to move it out of the way.

-• Introduction of new emissions related systems such as secondary air injection , exhaust gas recirculation , and tumbler valves to meet the then new Euro 4 emissions requirements.
+In almost all cases, there is not enough room to fit the drive by wire throttle and / or CAN bus engines into any VW model without either hacking bodywork around to make more space, or making throttle body relocation parts which are unique to that specific combination of engine and VW model. - Introduction of new emissions related systems such as secondary air injection , exhaust gas recirculation , and tumbler valves to meet the then new Euro 4 emissions requirements.
 EGR had previously been used on many of the previous Euro 3 engines, and catalytic converters sinec Euro 1 back in MY92.
 But with Euro 4, more of these systems are typically used together than in any previous combination.
 For example for first ‘drive by wire throttle’ engines in around MY05 had EGR, secondary air injection and one of the many revised cooling systems which function differently together.
 Many of these are not too big a deal on their own to make them fit into most VW models neatly.
 Electrically none of them are an issue in VW conversions at all.
 However, mechanically the parts are a problem in most VW’s.
 With secondary air injection, one or both of the valves (depending on the engine) prevent the installation of a reversed coolant manifold, and one or both valves will be in the way of the bodywork in some VW models such as a late bay / T2b.

 Whether you need to use the secondary air injection depends on the emissions requirements for engine converted VW’s where you are.
 There is absolutely no point using the secondary air injection on your engine if you are not installing a catalytic converter, as it’s only function is to enable the cat to warm up faster following a cold start.
 However removing the system is not straight forward.
 As well as removing the parts and blocking the ports in the cylinder heads, you need to retain the pressure sensor, which is built in to one of the valves.